-The equity portfolio has performed well over the year and the total dividend income received was just under budget.
+The equity portfolio has performed well over the year.
+Part of the property sale proceeds was invested in the CCLA COIF Charities Investment Fund.

 Investment Managers provide regular reports on the performance of their funds, and the Governors review the performance of their investments on a regular basis.
 The Foundation compares performance to the individual fund's own benchmarks.